Sk8ERxPiPE/TheDISCREETAutoclicker/README.md

 --------------------------------Install Instructions-------------------------------

 1.)
-On the main page here (https://github.com/Sk8ERxPiPE/TheDISCREETAutoclicker), click "Code" then "Download ZIP".
+On the main page here (https://github.com/Sk8ERxPiPE/TheDISCREETAutoclicker), click the green "Code" button then "Download ZIP".

 2.)
 Extract the ZIP file.